The Aramendia Plumbing, Heating and Air Guide to Fall Allergy Season

 • Dust mites

-• Various odors and airborne chemicals
+• Numerous odors and airborne chemicals

-Routinely Clean Your HVAC System’s Air Ducts
+Routinely Clean Your HVAC System’s Ducts

 The 10 Cities in the United States With the Most Severe Fall Allergy Seasons